rdillens/03_Arbitrage_Opportunities/README.md

 ---
 ## License
-This project is not licensed for use by anyone other than the author, Remy Dillenseger.
+This project is for demonstrations purposes only and is not licensed for use by anyone other than the author, Remy Dillenseger.

+---
+## Disclaimer
+The author does not offer financial advice and this program and it's source code should not be used for or considered as such.